A Biblical Rebuttal of "The Fulfillment of the Promises of God"

 And He shall be a Son to Me”?

 In no way can these verses be understood to be anything other than references to the person of the Lord Christ!
 Dr. Belcher, your irresponsible ‘interpretation’ is nothing less than willful distortion of the Word of God to fit the defective CT narrative!
+As written, Psalm 2 is a witness to the fact of the coming rule of the Lord Christ over national, physical Israel during the Millennium.

 [I assume that Dr. Belcher takes this position because if he admits that the person in view in Psa 2 is the Lord Christ, then he must also accept that the person in view in Psa 110 is also the Lord Christ, and that both passages can be understood properly only within the context of the Millennial rule of the Lord Christ (which has not yet begun!).
 I have yet to read a cogent exposition of Psa 110 by a CT.
+(In fact, Psa 110 is not even cited by Anthony Hoekema in his book "The Bible and the Future".
+Kim Riddlebarger's book "A Case for Amillennialism" does not have a verse index, so I don't know about it.)

 [About 11 or 12 years ago, my wife and I hosted a lunch for a young couple (25-ish?) who had just started attending our church.
 I knew that the husband claimed to be amil, and I was anxious to talk to him about Psalm 110.
-After lunch, we had a time of discussion, during which I opened the Scripture and showed him Psa 110.1-2.
+After lunch, we had a prearranged time of discussion, during which I opened the Scripture and showed him Psa 110.1-2.
 His reaction was stunning: he got the "deer in the headlights" look and was unable to proceed with any reasoning.
-He was completely baffled by the simple preposition "until" ("Sit at my right hand until ..."), which speaks of the current place of the Lord Christ while He awaits being installed as King upon Mount Zion by the LORD – "in the midst of His enemies", not to become a figurehead king of an unseen "spiritual kingdom" as the CT claims!]
+He was completely baffled by the simple preposition "until" ("Sit at my right hand until ..."), which speaks of the current place of the Lord Christ while He awaits to being appointed as King upon Mount Zion by the LORD–"in the midst of His enemies", not to become a figurehead king of an unseen "spiritual kingdom" as the CT claims!]

 There is yet more to challenge with Dr. Belcher’s incredibly irresponsible assertion that Psalm 2 is about national Israel instead of the person of the Lord Christ.
 Let’s look again here: